 National strategy and government contact

-Find contact details and information on the different directorates of the Department of Agriculture, Forestry and Fisheries (DAFF) at www.daff.gov.za.
+Find contact details and information on the different directorates of the Department of Agriculture, Land Reform and Rural Development (DALRRD) at www.dalrrd.gov.za.

 Incorrect shearing of sheep, whereby, animals sustain unnecessary injuries will be deemed as contraventions of the Animals Protection Act, 71 of 1962.
 Shearers must undergo training, which must include an animal welfare curriculum and be competent to shear sheep efficiently.
 See http://sasheepshear.co.za for trainers.
-See also heading 7.
+See also “Training & research” heading below.

 Cape Wools SA is a non-profit organisation established by the Forum as its executive arm.
 Its directors proportionately represent these groups and they are elected from the Wool Forum.
 Cape Wools reports to the Forum regarding its activities.
 To minimise overhead costs and to make maximum funds available for services and functions required by the industry, Cape Wools operates with a small staff complement of five and outsources certain of the functions but accepts full responsibility for the planning and management of all functions.